MisterGlass/Discord-Snitch/README.md

 ## Dockerfile & VSCode devcontainer included

-THere are four settings:
+There are four settings:
-DISCORD_TOKEN: An API token for discord
+- DISCORD_TOKEN: An API token for discord
-ALERT_CHANNEL: The channel you wish discord snitch to report to
+- ALERT_CHANNEL: The channel you wish discord snitch to report to
-WORD_LIST: The file containing the list of words you wish to watch
+- WORD_LIST: The name of a file in this directory containing the list of words you wish to watch
-IGNORED_CHANNELS: A comma-separated list of channel names to not report on
+- IGNORED_CHANNELS: A comma-separated list of channel names to not report on

 The word list file should be a text file with one word per line.